MichalisIosif/MichalisIosif/README.md

 1. Smart Investment Tracker 📈: A Python-based system using the Yahoo Finance API to track investments.
 2. FlexJob: An online booking and management platform designed for service providers to streamline their scheduling and client management.
 3. Weather telegram bot: A Telegram bot that provides daily weather updates and clothing recommendations.
-4. MyDoulabot: A Telegram bot
+4. MyDoulabot: A Telegram bot that helps you manage your daily tasks and sends you reminders at a particular time.
 5. Future Startups 🚀: Always brainstorming and developing new ideas to bring to life.

 🎯Goals